Prone Knee Bend Test

 Using pain relievers

-If ice or heat compress isn’t doing it, then it’s likely that healthcare professionals will prescribe over-the-counter NSAIDs to relieve the pain.
-It would be best to follow the recommended dosage and for how many days they should be taken.
+If an ice or heat compress isn't working, healthcare professionals are likely to prescribe over-the-counter NSAIDs to relieve the pain.
+It would be best to follow the recommended dosage and number of days they should be taken.
 Another option is to take corticosteroids, which come in the form of pills or injections.
-Like NSAIDs, these should relieve the pain as well.
+Like NSAIDs, these should also relieve the pain.

 Taking physical therapy